 Capilano University attracts students from around the world.
 CapU enrols approximately 11,600 students each year, 8,300 in for-credit programs and 3,300 in non-credit courses.

 The University is named after Chief Joe Capilano, an important leader of the Squamish (Sḵwx̱wú7mesh) Nation of the Coast Salish people.
 Our campuses are located on the traditional and ancestral territory of the Squamish, Tsleil-Waututh, Musqueam, Lil’wat and Sechelt (shíshálh) Nations.

-At Capilano University, students are safe, comfortable and challenged and find the individual attention that can make a difference to their achievements.
-It is our goal to ensure that our students come first – not only at Capilano, but in all of their pursuits.
+At Capilano University, students are supported and challenged.
+We offer individual attention and personalized learning to enhance their experience.
+It is our goal to ensure that our students come first – not only at CapU, but in all of their pursuits.

 CapU Main Campus

 Capilano University's main campus is located in North Vancouver, BC.

 kálax-ay Sunshine Coast Campus

 CapU has a regional campus in Sechelt that serves the communities of the Sunshine Coast.

 CapU Lonsdale is in development to bring a new location for learning to the North Shore.